 However, she ALSO said that she realizes that we have twins and that doing repositioning and holding them more is extremely difficult with two babies and that we were likely already doing the best we could, so she recommended getting a helmet for Wren in order to reshape her head and that Hank’s was not that severe and would likely self-correct.
 She also said that if Hank’s head was not rounding out in the next few months as he started to move around more, that we could always revisit the idea of helmeting him as well.

 So then we had to make a decision between Cranial Tech and Hanger Clinic.
 Our insurance didn’t cover the orthotic cranial helmet, so we knew we would be paying out-of-pocket and both facilities were about the same price (I discuss the financial aspect in more depth below) so that wasn’t a deciding factor.
 And both facilities had pleasant and informative staff.
-The factor that decided it for me was that I asked the orthotist at Hanger Clinic how many other helmets he had done (because Hanger also specializes in other prosthetics and orthotic devices aside from helmets) and he told us that he had only done one other helmet using their current scanning technology because he hadn’t liked their previous scanning devices.
+The factor that decided it for me was that I had asked the orthotist at Hanger Clinic when we first visited how many other helmets he had done (because Hanger also specializes in other prosthetics and orthotic devices aside from helmets whereas Cranial Tech only does cranial helmets) and he told us that he had only done one other helmet using their current scanning technology because he hadn’t liked their previous scanning devices.
 Well, that kind of made the decision for me.
 I liked that Cranial Tech specializes in helmets and that is what they do day in and day out and I didn’t want Wren to be this Hanger Clinic orthotist’s guinea pig with his second helmet using their new technology.
-Plus, I didn’t love the parking lot for Hanger (It’s silly, but as a twin mom who would be going once a week to an appointment, this was factored into my decision.)
+(Plus, I didn’t love the parking lot for Hanger.
+I know it’s silly, but as a twin mom who would be going to a once-a-week appointment, this was factored into my decision.)

 Also, please note that while I had heard that many people have needed to purchase second DOC Band helmets from Cranial Tech and that the STAR Band helmets from Hanger Clinic allow for more growth (maybe because there is more foam to carve away, I’m not sure), we did not experience this and I cannot advise on it.